 Technology: maximum use of technology use in conservation until possible

-Education/Information: use traditional and scientific education/ information system as needed
+Education/Information: use traditional and scientific education/ information systems as needed

 Sustainable economy: an integrated economy to help in conservational activities